In this post, we list 12 character building blocks for authors to think about when they write books.

-Everybody remembers Atticus Finch from To Kill A Mockingbird.
+Everybody seems to remember Atticus Finch from To Kill A Mockingbird.
+Which made me wonder: ‘Why?’

 These are the 12 crucial things you need to consider when you create a character’s personality.
 Use them as a checklist for creating your characters.